davidlday/atom-language-todo-fiction/README.md

 * Snippets for adding TODO-style comments
   * Setup
   * Payoff
+  * Card (as defined by Blake Snyder for Beat Sheets)
   * Scene (as defined by Dwight Swain)
   * Sequel (as defined by Dwight Swain)
   * Idea